 Contested Probate & Estate Administration

-Our experienced Litigation Solicitors will work with you to resolve such disputes.
+A sensitive approach is required when dealing with issues around entitlement in a Will.
+Harold G Walker has experienced Litigation Solicitors who will work with you to resolve such contested probate disputes.
 In doing so, they can advise you regarding alternative means of dispute resolution, including mediation, and will aim to help you achieve the best possible result within the shortest period of time.
-They can also help with applications relating to a Power of Attorney, for example to have an attorney removed, and can advise in situations where you believe there has been negligent drafting of a Will, or questions as to the validity of a Will.
+They can also help with applications relating to a Power of Attorney, (for example to have an attorney removed) and can advise in situations where you believe there has been negligent drafting of a Will or questions as to the validity of a Will.

 - Contested inheritance